-Sweethearts….The definitive biography of the two stars and their tragic offscreen romance.
-Candid, straightforward and hence controversial, this book addresses every rumor about them and debunks once and for all the idea that they hated each other offscreen…or were just platonic friends.
-Sweethearts is thoroughly documented, names sources (some of them famous) and has over 50 pages of research notes.
+Sweethearts…The definitive biography of the two stars and their tragic off-screen romance.
+Candid, straightforward and hence controversial, this book addresses every rumor about them and debunks once and for all the idea that they hated each other off-screen…or were just platonic friends.
+It is thoroughly documented, names sources (many of them famous) and has about 50 pages of source notes.
 You don’t have to be a fan to get caught up in their incredible story.

 Jeanette MacDonald Autobiography: The Lost Manuscript.
 Jeanette’s unfinished book circa 1960.
 Her collaborator was Hollywood magazine legend Fredda Dudley Balling.
 This is a near-final version with Jeanette’s handwritten comments, corrections and cross-outs on every page.
 Plus correspondence from Balling about the problems in both writing the book with Jeanette (dealing both with Jeanette’s temperament and also her failing health)…and then attempting to publish it against Gene Raymond’s wishes after Jeanette’s death.
 Sharon Rich annotates and provides a running time line and reality check on “facts” that Jeanette skims over or writes out of history.
 However, Jeanette openly discusses her problematic marriage and honeymoon, and the fact that they nearly broke a few times in the 1950s.
 A fascinating look at Jeanette MacDonald’s struggle – on paper – of how much truth she feels can be told.

-The Rosary – the #1 best selling book of 1911, was tentatively planned as a comeback film for Jeanette and Nelson in the late 1940s.
+The Rosary by Florence L. Barclay with new introduction by Sharon Rich – the #1 best selling book of 1911, was tentatively planned as a comeback film for Jeanette and Nelson in1948.
 The story was perfect for them, with middle-aged heroes that also sang, in a “Jane Eyre” plot.
 Along with the original novel, Sharon Rich has added an introduction about the author, Florence L. Barclay, as well as the Jeanette MacDonald-Nelson Eddy connection.
-Circa 1948, Jeanette and Nelson were both on separate concert tours but discussing the novel back and forth in letters.
-These are presented as well, as the two stars found great irony in the plot line and their own lives.
+In 1948, Jeanette and Nelson were both on separate concert tours but discussing the novel back and forth in letters.
+These are quoted from as well, as the two stars found great irony in the plot line and their own lives.